Oct 016 Ways Being Poor is Expensive

 It’s not easy being poor.
 But did you know it is also really expensive?
-During Poverty Awareness Month, check out these six ways poverty can be so pricey:
+Check out these six ways poverty can be so pricey:

 6. Getting Places